Sales executives earn a lot of money in their profession. That is the reason why many youngsters wish to enter a job in sales.

 Questions Asked to Freshers in a Sales Interview:

-Freshers are usually attracted to the sales jobs looking at the higher pay and better salaries and incentives.
+Freshers are usually attracted to the sales jobs looking at higher pay and better salaries and incentives.

 Very few freshers have a clear picture of the job they have to do or the challenges they have to face.
 The questions asked to freshers usually try to unravel these facts.